What Is a REST API? - SitePoint

 You could request the same URL and get a response using any HTTP client, such as curl:

-HTTP client libraries are available in all popular languages and runtimes including Fetch in JavaScript and file_get_contents() in PHP.
-A JSON response is machine-readable so it can be parsed and output in HTML or any other format.
+HTTP client libraries are available in all popular languages and runtimes including Fetch in JavaScript, Node.js, and Deno and file_get_contents() in PHP.
+A JSON response is machine-readable so it can be parsed and used before outputting HTML or other formats.

 REST APIs and the Rest

 Various data communication standards have evolved over the years.
-You may have encountered standards including CORBA, SOAP, or XML-RPC, which usually established strict messaging rules.
+You may have encountered options including CORBA, SOAP, or XML-RPC.
+Most established strict messaging rules.

-REST was defined in 2000 by Roy Fielding and is considerably simpler.
+REST was defined in 2000 by Roy Fielding and is considerably simpler than the others.
 It’s not a standard but a set of recommendations and constraints for RESTful web services.
 These include:

 -